supergillis/v8-ken/README.md

 # v8-ken

 This project adds orthogonal persistence to the V8 engine.
-This means that we have created a version of V8 where all objects, arrays, functions, ... are automatically persisted.
+In v8ken, all objects, arrays, functions, ... are automatically persisted at the end of every "turn" of the event loop.
+In effect, events become little transactions that update v8ken's persistent heap.
+This allows us to write persistent, fault-tolerant JavaScript applications without relying on an external data store.

 ## Example
 If the above wasn't very clear, here is a small example of what this actually means.